nextest-rs/nextest/site/src/book/miri.md

 ## Configuring nextest running under Miri

 If nextest detects a Miri environment, it uses the `default-miri` profile by default.
-For miri-specific configuration, add it to this profile.
+Add repository-specific Miri configuration to this profile.
 For example, to [terminate tests](slow-tests.md#terminating-tests-after-a-timeout) after 2 minutes, add this to `.config/nextest.toml`:

 ```toml
 [profile.default-miri]